madfish-solutions/quipuswap-core-v2/test/test.md

 6. `default`:

    - ✅ should update global rewards - 1;
+   - ✅ should update global rewards - 2;
+   - ✅ should update global rewards - 3;
+   - ✅ should update global rewards - 4;
-   - ❌ should not update global rewards if pair total supply is 0;
+   - ✅ should not update global rewards if pair total supply is 0.
-   - ❌

 7. `is_banned_baker` [VIEW]: